-Manuel Murillo, also known as Maul On The Mix, is a producer and mix/master engineer with more than 15 years of experience, as well as an accomplished songwriter and artist.
+Manuel Murillo, also known as Maul On The Mix, is a producer and mixing/mastering engineer with more than 16 years of experience.
 He's worked with a wide range of musicians and artists in Latin America and around the world.
-In 2014, he founded "Vibras The Music Company", which became one of the biggest labels in Central America.
+In 2014, he founded "Vibras The Music Company", which became one of the biggest independent labels in Central America.
 He now works independently.

 Maul On The Mix is known for being a versatile and resourceful producer, capable of carrying out the music production process from beginning to end, including songwriting, beat making, vocal coaching, recording, editing, mixing and mastering.

-Check out some of the tracks I've worked on: https://open.spotify.com/playlist/7eUAGbVPyD0pqOtnElpxyA?si=0MxmmnhIQIWWif7Sf3Eklw
+Check out his some of his work: https://open.spotify.com/playlist/7eUAGbVPyD0pqOtnElpxyA?si=0MxmmnhIQIWWif7Sf3Eklw

 Send me a note through the contact button above.